 What is the price of cookies?
 The price of Girl Scout cookies in Orange County is $5.00 per package.
-Gluten Free cookies in Orange County are $6.00 per package.
+The gluten-free Caramel Chocolate Chip cookies are $6.00 per package in Orange County.

 Can troops set quotas on how much my daughter should sell?
-No. Parents determine the number of cookies to order and are responsible for payment of all cookies received.
+No. While each girl should work with her troop to create her Cookie Program goals, parents determine the number of cookies to order and are responsible for payment of all cookies received.

 Do we pay for cookies in advance?
 No. Troops may not require payment from parents in advance.
-Payment is collected from customers at time of delivery.
+Payment is collected from customers when cookies are delivered (for in-person orders).
 Money should be turned in to the troop as soon as possible after collected from customers.

 Where can we sell?
-Girls may sell cookies in person in Orange County residential areas only by going door-to-door or by setting up a cookie stand on OC residential property.
+Pending current COVID-19 safety guidelines by the January 24, 2021 start date for in-person activities, girls may sell cookies in person in Orange County residential areas only by going door-to-door or by setting up a cookie stand on OC residential property.
 Girls need permission to sell anywhere else.
-The only time girls may sell outside Orange County zip codes are to family members and close friends, at parent’s workplace to co-workers (not customers), and online using Smart Cookies.
+The only time girls may sell outside Orange County zip codes are to family members and close friends, at parent’s workplace to co-workers (not customers), and online using ABC Smart Cookies.

 Can parent/daughter teams sell cookies?
 Yes!
-They can make direct sales door-to-door, to parents’ co-workers, book clubs, etc.
+Parents can and should chaperone their girls as they can make direct sales door-to-door, share their business pitch with parents’ co-workers and social clubs, and more.

 Can my daughter and I set up a cookie stand in our front yard?
-Yes, provided you reside in Orange County!
-Throughout the entire cookie program, January 26–March 8, Girl Scouts may set up “lemonade” type stands to sell on the OC property where the girl currently resides (if their city and/or homeowner’s association allows).
+Yes, provided you reside in Orange County and current COVID-19 safety guidelines allow for this type of activity by the January 24, 2021 start date for in-person activities.
+Between January 24–March 7, Girl Scouts may set up “lemonade” type stands to sell on the OC property where the Girl Scout currently resides (if their city and/or homeowner’s association allows).

 What is a rolling sale?
 Putting cookies in a wagon and selling direct to customers in OC residential areas.
 Girls require adult supervision for these efforts.
-It is not a booth sale because you are only walking through residential neighborhoods, NOT parks, beaches, or shopping centers.
+A rolling sale is not a booth sale because you are walking through residential neighborhoods, NOT parks, beaches, or shopping centers.

 What is a Walkabout?
-When Girl Scouts work together to map out and walk a neighborhood selling cookies door-to-door in an OC residential area.
+When Girl Scouts work together to map out and walk a neighborhood selling cookies door-to-door in an OC residential area following all current COVID-19 safety guidelines.
 Girls require adult supervision for these efforts.
 Walkabouts are not considered booth sales because girls are only permitted to walk through residential neighborhoods, NOT parks, beaches or shopping centers.